 Adequate lighting both in and around your home will also help to prevent accidents and injuries – these normally result from dark and dim areas that make it difficult for the elderly to see.

 High Prone Accident Areas

-Areas like the kitchen and bathroom are high prone accident areas so should be fitted with hand rails and non-slip mats for safety.
-Rails should be in the shower, bath tub and near the toilet.
+Rails should be installed in the shower, bath tub and near the toilet.
 If the home has stairs, make sure the area is cleared from anything that can be tripped over and handrails are installed up the entire length on both sides of the staircase.
 For required cases, a chair lift can be installed for the staircase.